jzumbrun/supercapacitor/README.md

        super.componentDidMount()

         // Calls to a store to get data.
 Notice there is no return value here.
-        // The return value will come in the first param of the `this.event` callback ie,
+        // The return value will come in the first param of the `this.connect` callback ie,
         // onGetSomethingSuccess: function(/* here -> */ data), or if a callback is not set,
         // this component will re-render with the data populated in `this.state` SomethingStore.getSomething({